Hay Fever (play): North America

+At the Stratford Festival in Canada, Maggie Smith starred in 1977 as Judith in a production directed by Robin Phillips.
 A 1985 production at the Music Box Theatre in New York had a cast including Mia Dillon as Sorel, Robert Joy as Simon, Barbara Bryne as Clara, Rosemary Harris as Judith, Roy Dotrice as David, Campbell Scott as Sandy, Carolyn Seymour as Myra, Charles Kimbrough as Richard, and Deborah Rush.
+2014 revivals included one at the Stratford Festival, with Lucy Peacock as Judith, Cynthia Dale as Myra, and Tyrone Savage as Sandy.

 Other

 The play was translated into French with the title "Week End", and given at the Théâtre de la Potinière, Paris in 1928.
 It was well received by audiences and critics; one of the latter wrote that there was "a suggestion of Molière" about it.
+The French version was revived in 1963 at the Comédie de Paris.

 The first professional production of the play in Australia was given by the Allan Wilkie and Hunter-Watts company at the Tivoli Theatre, Melbourne in February 1931, with Wilkie and Hunter-Watts as David and Judith.
 The Melbourne Argus commented, "The situations are handled deliciously, and the dialogue, highly polished and clever, is at times brutally cynical ... we leave the theatre wondering between our chuckles whether we have any genuine emotions left".

-2014 revivals included one at the Stratford Festival, Canada, with Lucy Peacock as Judith, Cynthia Dale as Myra, and Tyrone Savage as Sandy.
+A 1989 revival in Sydney starred Carol Raye as Judith.
+For a 1991 production in Melbourne Patricia Conolly starred as Judith.